 As in the case of geographical names, the applicant may submit an evidence of use report to show that the surname has been used and is recognized as a trade mark to defend the use of a common surname in the applicant’s trade mark.

 Prohibited text or images

-Whilst a trade mark application may avoid commonly used text or images, it would still be rejected if it contains prohibited content.
-Examples follow:
+A trade mark application, on the other hand, may avoid commonly used text or image but still be rejected because it contains prohibited content.
+Of particular concerns are the following: